Asmaa-1999/EDA/MVP_Asma_Althakafi.md

 ## Analysis of the Metropolitan Transportation Authority Turnstile Data

-The goal of this project is to analyze the Metropolitan Transportation Authority (MTA) Turnstile Data to see which stations have a lot of people to help the Café chain to determine the places where it will open new branches.
+The goal of this project is to analyze the Metropolitan Transportation Authority (MTA) Turnstile Data to see which stations have a lot of people to help the Café chain to determine the places where they will open new branches.

 To start exploring this goal, I will sum the daily entries and daily exits to find the total number of people that have passed through the station.